Fragrant Sumac is a bushy perennial shrub, growing up to 7 feet high, forming thickets of up to 10 foot spread from suckering roots.

 Above: The small flowers occur in a small tight cluster on prior year stems.
 The inside of the corolla is hairy and the yellow-green calyx has 5 pointed lobes.
 Each flower has a short stalk.

 Below: 1st photo - Buds have darker colored scales, mostly hairy.
 There is fine hair on the twig.
 Terminal bud shown.
-2nd photo - The densely hairy bright red drupes that mature in late summer.
-Photo ©D E Herman, University of North Dakota.
+2nd photo - The densely hairy bright red drupes that mature in mid to late summer.

 Below: 1st photo - The 3-part leaflet with coarse teeth.
 All surfaces are hairy on young leaves.
 2nd photo - Fall leaf color.

 Below: Twigs form a zigzag, are brown with small raised spots, and have fine hair.

 Below: The compound leaf with numerous alternate leaves on the stem.

 Below: The roots of Fragrant Sumac frequently send up suckers and form thickets.

 Below: A terminal cluster of perfect flowers.